erigontech/erigon/docs/programmers_guide/guide.md

 Opcode `ADD 3` is emitted.
 Optional part of the step happens, the item `0` is removed from the `lengths` set, but no recursive invocation follows.

+The step of this algorithm is implemented by the function `step` in [trie/structural.go](../../trie/structural.go).

 ### Converting sequence of keys and value into a multiproof

 One of the biggest difference between Turbo-Geth and go-ethereum is in the way the Ethereum state is persisted in